lionlai1989/StalkerDroneRL/README.md

 docker compose up -d dev
 ```

-3. Log in to the container
+3. Exec into the container
 ```
 docker exec -it stalkerdronerl_dev bash
 ```